marbinner/agent-arena/README.md

 The project is organized as a small Python package with a common interface for games and players.
 New games can be added by implementing the `Game` interface.

-Current built-in games include TicTacToe, Connect Four, and Nim.
+Current built-in games include TicTacToe, Connect Four, Nim, and Mancala.
 Planned games are listed in [docs/GAME_BACKLOG.md](docs/GAME_BACKLOG.md).

 If you'd like to contribute a new game, see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).